mthirion/fabric-cd/README.md

 The application is contained in the getCustomer subdirectory.
 The 'cd' directory contains diagrams describing the principle of the CD process (cd-hl), the details of the cd process (cd-details), the simple description of the application (use-case-example) and the high level description of the Fuse/Fabric standard CI/CD architecture reference (fabric-cd).
+The repository also contains an io.fabric8.agent.properties, which itself reflects the configuration for the Fabric to point to the external Nexus respository as its source of artifacts and internet proxy.
+The example shows the usage of the Nexus "release" repository while the use of the snapshot (to be uncommended if in de) is commented out.
+This content of the file can be edited in the Fabric web console under "Wiki>default>io.fabric8.agent.properties".

 The Jenkins jobs are stored in the 'jobs' subdirectory.
 They are compatible with Jenkins v2.
 The Jenkins "build pipeline plugin" can be used to visualize the relationship between the jobs easierly.
 The root job is getCustomer_CI.